triton-inference-server/server/docs/quickstart.rst

 container from NGC or building from source), you must perform the following prerequisite steps:

-* Clone the TensorRT Inference Server GitHub repo.
+* Clone the Triton Inference Server GitHub repo.
 Even if you choose to get the pre-built inference server from NGC, you need the GitHub repo for the example model repository and to build the example applications.
 Go to